mjavanmardi/polaris/README.md

 	msbuild polaris.sln /p:Configuration=Debug /p:Platform=x64
 	msbuild polaris.sln /p:Configuration=Release /p:Platform=x64
+	-- or
+	build-polaris.cmd

+Or combine the configuration and build steps into one:
+	configure-and-build-polaris.cmd c:\opt\polarisdeps

 Execution binary for debug is located in pT1\build_vs2015\bin\Debug Execution binary for release is located in pT1\build_vs2015\bin\Release